maiza989/ADUtils/README.md

 1. Clone or download this repository.
 2. Compile the program using Visual Studio or any C# compiler.
 3. Run the compiled executable.
-4. Enter the admin username and password when prompted.
+4. Enter your Active Directory admin username and password when prompted.
 5. Follow the instructions:

     ```
-    Type "1" and hit Enter to unlock specific user.
+    Type "1" and hit Enter to access user lock out manager
-    Type "2" and hit Enter to check if any accounts are locked.
+    Type "2" and hit Enter to access user group manager.
-    Type "3" and hit Enter to unlock all locked accounts.
-    Type "4" and hit Enter to list all groups in active directory.
-    Type "5" and hit Enter to add user to a group.
+    Type "3" and hit Enter to access user information manager.
-    Type "6" and hit Enter to check the password expiration date.
-    Type "7" and hit enter to exit/close the application
     ```
 ## Features

+#### Lock Out Manager
 - **Unlock Specific User:** Allows unlocking a specific user account by entering the username.
 - **Check Locked Accounts:** Displays all locked user accounts in Active Directory.
 - **Unlock All Locked Accounts:** Unlocks all locked user accounts in Active Directory.
+#### Group Manager
 - **List All Groups:** Lists all groups in the Active Directory.
 - **Add User to Group:** Adds a user to a specified group in the Active Directory.
+- **Remove User From group:** Remove a user from a specific group in the Active Directory
+- **Check Group Members:** Check who is a memeber of a specific group in the Active Directory
+- **Email Notification:** Send an email notifcation to desired location when update group member in Active Directory.
+#### User Info Manager
 - **Password Expiration:** Display a specific user password expiration date.
+- **User Infromation**: Display gerenal user infromamtion from the Active Direcotry.

 ## Important Notes